Employers Face Increased Exposure to Employee Lawsuits

 5. Train Your Staff and Supervisors

-Provide training to your supervisors on handling performance and personnel issues.
+Provide supervisors with training on handling performance and personnel issues.
 In addition, inform employees about policies, expectations, and procedures.

-Remember, an employment lawyer can work with you on the above steps.
+Remember, an employment lawyer can help you with the above steps.
 You'll benefit because they're familiar with work laws and changes to those laws.
 As a result, they can head off potential concerns before they become a lawsuit.

 Consult with an Employment Lawyer About Restrictive Covenants

 If you run a business, you know it's no easy task.
-You not only compete to win business, but you also compete to hire the best employees.
+You compete not only to win business but also to hire the best employees.

 As an employment contract, restrictive covenants prohibit individuals from competing with their ex-employer for a specific time following their departure.
 They generally include these agreements: